MiPlayer123/Self_Assistant/DATABASE_SCHEMA.md

 4. Enable RLS and create the security policies
 5. Enable realtime for the `subscriptions` table
 6. Configure environment variables in your application
-7. Set up the external API service (wagoo.co backend)
+7. Set up the external API service (wagoo.ai backend)

 ## Notes